williamstein/2013-480/FAQ.md

 # FAQ: Questions about the course

+### How do you reduce a rational number modulo n!?

+If b is an integer coprime to n then by the extended euclidean algorithm, there is a unique integer b' modulo n such that `b*b' = 1 (mod n)`.
+If a/b is a fraction in lowest terms (with b coprime to n), then the reduction of a/b modulo n is `a*b'`.
+In Sage, you can just write

+    Mod(a/b, n)

+and the above definition is used.

 ### How do I draw a histogram in Sage?

 One way is to use the TimeSeries object: